ros2/rmw_connextdds/README.md

 A [Subscriber](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/api/connext_dds/api_c/group__DDSSubscriberModule.html#ga2755712602505786a23baef5a42d6782)
-is a container of DataReaders, and it is the entity responsible for delivering received samples into their caches and inform applications of their availability.
+is a container of DataReaders, and it is the entity responsible for delivering received samples into their caches and informing applications of the availability of new data.

-`rmw_connextdds` and `rmw_connextddsmicro` create a single Subscriber which is sharead by all DataReaders they create.
+`rmw_connextdds` and `rmw_connextddsmicro` create a single Subscriber which is shared by all DataReaders they create.

 The lifecycle of this Subscriber is the same as its parent DomainParticipant.